 When talking about meditation it’s usually referred to as practicing meditation.
 There’s a reason for that – it takes practice!
 Clearing the thoughts and demands placed on us is extremely hard; however, the rewards are worth it.

-Focus becomes easier when your mind is clear.
+Focus becomes easier when you clear clutter from your mind and work space.

 That brings us to Step 17 – Feed Your Mind with Good Food – Books and Programming